Lake Oroville Stores Most of Our Water

 Images of the damaged spillway at Oroville Dam have been mesmerizing and sobering.
 While we and our water customers are far from the evacuation zone, we have a direct link to the water stored behind the dam.

 Lake Oroville is a critical part of our water system.
 It is the largest reservoir in the State Water Project, which supplies about 80 percent of the Tri-Valley’s water in a typical year.
-Zone 7 Water Agency purchases about two percent of the water released by the State Water Project, purifies it, and resells it to DSRSD and other Tri-Valley water utilities.
+Zone 7 Water Agency purchases about two percent of the water released by the State Water Project, treats it to drinking water standards, and resells it to DSRSD and other Tri-Valley water utilities.

 160-Mile Journey to the Tri-Valley